 Welcome to the Arizona State Cartographer's Office

-The AZGEO Portal is an initiative of the Arizona Geographic Information Council and is maintained and hosted by the Arizona State Cartographer’s Office and the Arizona Land Resource Information System (ALRIS).
-The Portal is designed to provide GIS users with links to Internet map services, FGDC compliant metadata, and geospatial data downloads.
-The AZGEO Portal was created to provide access to geospatial data resources for Arizona agencies.
+The AZGEO Clearinghouse is an initiative of the Arizona Geographic Information Council and is maintained and hosted by the Arizona State Cartographer’s Office and the Arizona Land Resource Information System (ALRIS).
+The clearinghouse is designed to provide GIS users with links to Internet GIS services, metadata, and geospatial data downloads.
+AZGEO was created to provide access to geospatial data resources for Arizona stakeholders.
 AZGEO also allows for group collaberation and tiered data distribution.

 Screen shot of the Arizona Imagery ServerThe Arizona Imagery Server is an ArcIMS map service that allows the viewing of Arizona orthophotography.
 The service is intended to be used as a map service in desktop GIS applications, but the online viewer may also be used by those without access to GIS software.
 The imagery is not available for download due to the large size of the data files.